Conrad-X/.github/profile/README.md

 Please review our Code of Conduct before participating in our AI initiatives.

 ## Contact
-If you have any questions, ideas, or just want to connect with our AI community, feel free to reach out at awais.kamran@conradlabs.com
+If you have any questions, ideas, or just want to connect with our AI community, feel free to reach out at awais.kamran@conradlabs.com or tayyab.waseem@conradlabs.com

 Thank you for being a part of ConradX AI Initiatives!
 Together, let's shape the future of AI.